ericbuess/thegoodnews.ai/ideas.md

   - Resource recommendations
   - Connection to live support
 - Implementation Notes:
+  - Uses an LLM with apologetics training data
   - Begin with basic Q&A
   - Add conversation simulations
   - Expand to full training system